scarlehoff/pybliotecario/readme.md

 ## Contributing
 If you have any new ideas for enhancements or have noticed any bugs, feel free to open an issue or a Pull Request :)
-This is a toy-project I am maintaining but I will do my best to help.
+This is a toy-project I am maintaining, but I will do my best to help.